 What is the expected capital value of the project on completion?
 R 500 00 00.00 What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
-TBC Will the project contribute to service infrastructure?
-YES ОИ Is the project a public amenity?
-YES ОИ How many new employment opportunities will be created during the development phase? , 5 What is the expected value of the employment opportunities during the development phase?
+Will the project contribute to service infrastructure?
+0 0 Is the project a public amenity? ОИ How many new employment opportunities will be created during the development phase? , 5 What is the expected value of the employment opportunities during the development phase?
 R 120 00 00.00 What percentage of this will accrue to previously disadvantaged individuals?
-65 5% How will this be ensured and monitored (please explain): N/A N /A N/A How many permanent new employment opportunities will be created during the operational phase of /A BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
-TE N/A How many permanent new employment opportunities will be created during the operational phase of the project?
-What is the expected current value of the employment opportunities during the first 10 years?
-TE BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
-What is the expected current value of the employment opportunities during the first 10 years?
-What percentage of this will accrue to previously disadvantaged individuals?
-TE BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
-What is the expected current value of the employment opportunities during the first 10 years?
-What percentage of this will accrue to previously disadvantaged individuals?
-How will this be ensured and monitored (please explain): TE BC
+5% How will this be ensured and monitored (please explain):

+N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+N/A What is the expected current value of the employment opportunities during the first 10 years?
+TBC What percentage of this will accrue to previously disadvantaged individuals?
+N/A How will this be ensured and monitored (please explain): N/A Any other information related to the manner in which the socio-economic aspects will be impacted: N/A